nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### OAuth

-#### Rest API for oAUth 2 Tokens {{since '10.2'}}
+#### Rest API for OAuth 2 Tokens {{since '10.2'}}

-Some new endpoints have been added to handle CRUD operations on provider and client oAuth tokens.
+Some new endpoints have been added to handle CRUD operations on provider and client OAuth tokens.
 ```
 GET/PUT/DELETE /oauth2/token/provider/<providerId>/user/<username> -> perform CRUD on provider tokens
 GET /oauth2/token/provider -> retrieve all provider tokens for current user